Uuvudhiya Constituency

 Uuvudhiya Constituency is an electoral constituency in the Oshana Region of Namibia.
-It has 4,357 inhabitants, its district capital is the settlement of Uuvudhiya.
-The constituency had 2,869 registered voters as of 2004.
+The constituency office is situated in Engombe.
+Uuvudhiya Constituency had a population of 4,114 in 2011, down from 4,378 in 2001.

 Geography

 The constituency is by far the largest in Oshana region.
-It covers an area of 5,825 km2 and is part of the Cuvelai Basin,including Lake Oponona, its largest lake.
+It covers an area of 5,825 km2 and is part of the Cuvelai Basin, including Lake Oponona, its largest lake.
 The area is dominated by flood plains which become swamps during the raining season.

 Economy and infrastructure

 The district road D3607 is the access road to Uuvudhiya constituency.
 There are no other proclaimed roads in the constituency; Transport is done on tracks that frequently become impassable during the raining season.